 Data Sharing with third party organisations

 Student Life use some third-party services to assist in the delivery of services to you to fulfil our educational mission.
-We carefully select third parties to work with and undertake due diligence to check that they will process your data for the specified purposes and we expect that they treat it in accordance with GDPR and the law.
+We carefully select third parties to work with and undertake due diligence to check that they will process your data for the specified purposes and we expect that they treat it in accordance with UK GDPR and the law.
 Examples of third-party services we enlist include:

 - Blackbullion - Financial literacy platform and funding tool (Privacy Notice)